 Counter-Strike 2: Every Leak and Update

 It seems that Counter-Strike 2 is almost upon us!
-It’s been years of rumors and false flags, but the update that players have been waiting for may finally be happening.
+It’s been years of rumors and false flags, but the update players have been waiting for is finally happening.

 What Is Counter-Strike 2?

-It’s currently unknown whether a potential CS2 would be a simple Source 2 port, or a full sequel to CS:GO.
+Counter-Strike 2 is the upcoming replacement for Counter-Strike: Global Offensive.
 Rumors first began after a recent NVIDIA driver update added support for the executables “csgos2.exe” and “cs2.exe”.
 This was only the beginning, with more rumors emerging in the days following until official details were confirmed on March 22nd.
 From the blog released by Valve, it seems that the only confirmed details are gameplay upgrades to smokes, maps, tick rate, skins and sound.

 The specifics of Counter-Strike 2 seem to be a checklist of everything players have asked for from CS:GO over the years.
 Lewis claims that Counter-Strike 2 will launch with 128-tick servers, bringing the game in line with Valorant at last.
 As well as this, the matchmaking system will be revamped to remove unbalanced matchmaking and long times between ranking up.
 This is as well as the improved visuals through the transition to the Source 2 engine.
 It’s believed that Valve hopes these reworks will remove the need for third-party services such as FACEIT.